aannabe/accurate_energies/README.md

 # accurate_energies

-Dataset for "Accurate total energies of pseudopotentials"
+Dataset for "Accurate atomic total energies for correlationconsistent effective core potentials"

-Included are various input and output files for Molpro and QMC codes.
+Included are various input and output files for various codes.
 For each code, outputs are organized according to the ECP label and the symmetry group used in the calculations.
 State-averaged (SA) calculations are included if the shell is not full or half-full.